 Prior to the Arklay Mountains incident in the original Resident Evil, little is known about Barry Burton.
 From the game's instruction manual and the occasional in-game plot point, it's stated that Barry is the most experienced member of the S.T.A.R.S.
 Alpha Team as he had served in both the SWAT and the U.S. Air Force.
 It was here where he first met Chris Redfield, and the two became close friends.
 Through Chris, Barry discovered the Special Tactics and Rescue Service, S.T.A.R.S., and became a member of the Alpha team several years prior to their mission in Spencer Mansion.

-Barry is a family man, and is shown in his epilogue via Resident Evil 3: Nemesis that he has a wife and two daughters, one of whom is formally introduced in Resident Evil: Revelations 2 as Moira Burton.
+Barry is a family man and has a wife and two daughters, named Moira and Polly.
+Of which Moira is first physically introduced in Resident Evil: Revelations 2.

 During Chris Redfield's storyline, Barry goes missing after the opening cutscene and is not seen again; he is thusly presumed dead until he is mentioned in Resident Evil 2.
 As such, this version of Barry's story was deemed non-canon and the Jill Valentine scenario was figured to be the main canon until Code Veronica X. It's now been established that the official take is made up of multiple factors from both Chris and Jill's story, including the survival of both Barry Burton and Chris' story side-kick equivalent, Rebecca Chambers.